Please report to Fishbowl Space for temp work. Sign below."

-- Dream Intro: Episode "Food" opens with Bee dreaming she is floating in the middle of nowhere with a group of Puppycats.
-She touches her Puppycat, gets an electric shock and wakes up.
+- Dream Intro: The episode "Food" opens with Bee dreaming she is floating in the middle of nowhere with a group of Puppycats.
+She touches her Puppycat, gets an electric shock, and wakes up.

 - Dumpster Dive: How Bee really got Puppycat's presents for him when she claims the pet store she used to work at is going out of business.

 - Early-Installment Weirdness: The pilot uses a more muted style with black outlines and less round character designs that couldn't decide on whether they should have Four-Fingered Hands or not.
 This wouldn't return for the actual web series and the Netflix reboot re-did the pilot episode to match the newer style.

 - Eldritch Abomination: That... creature that emerges from Wallace's body.

 - Five-Second Foreshadowing: In the early part of the pilot, Bee accidentally hurts herself with the umbrella the same way she would later hurt Deckard with.